• My Story

 8 Signs You Are a Victim of Domestic Abuse and What to Do About It

-Your Partner is Possessive and Jealous
+Your Partner Is Possessive and Jealous

 If they are always asking where you are, who you are with, and what you are doing, it may be a sign that they are trying to control you.
 They may also try to control who you see, what you wear, and how you spend your time.
 This is a form of emotional abuse, as they are trying to control your life.
 If you find yourself in this situation, you must talk to your partner about it.
 If they do not want to listen to you, or if they get angry, it may be a sign that the relationship is abusive.